 a.
 To ensure that all hours and material usage are accurately recorded.

-b.
-To minimise wastage of all materials and consumables.
+c.
+To minimise wastage of all materials, oils and fluids.

 4. LIMITS OF AUTHORITY

 a.
 To test vehicles and diagnose as and when required by Service Foreman.

 b.
 To observe, recognise and report on vehicle and component serviceability.